jmarc580625/familly-nexus/action_plans/Project Workspace Initialization Action Plan.md

       - Create a `./frontend/Dokerfile` to build the image running the React app and connect to the api

+        ```
+        # Use a minimal Node.js image
+        FROM node:18-alpine as builder

+        # Set working directory
+        WORKDIR /app

+        # Copy package.json and package-lock.json
+        COPY package*.json ./

+        # Install dependencies
+        RUN npm install

+        # Copy the rest of the application code
+        COPY . .

+        # Build the React app
+        RUN npm run build

+        # Use a smaller production image
+        FROM nginx:alpine

+        # Copy the built React app into Nginx's static directory
+        COPY --from=builder /app/build /usr/share/nginx/html

+        # Expose the port
+        EXPOSE 80
+        ```

+      - Update the `docker-compose.yml`

+        ```
+        services:
+          db:
+            (same as before)

+          api: # Your Flask application
+            (same as before)

+          frontend:
+            build:
+              context: ./frontend
+              dockerfile: Dockerfile
+            ports:
+              - "3000:80" # Map container port 80 to host port 3000
+            depends_on:
+              - api # Frontend depends on the API being available

+        volumes:
+          db-data:
+        ```

 ## Phase 3: Initial Code Structure (Basic)

 **Objective:** Set up the minimal viable code structure to start development.

-**Actions:**

 1.  **Create Core Modules:**

-    - Set up the basic modules or components of your application.
-    - (This will be clarified in Q&A)
+Establishing the fundamental building blocks.
+Structuring the codebase to promote modularity, maintainability, and scalability.

+- **Backend `(./backend directory)`**

+  - **Backend Models (./backend/models.py)**:

+    Define database models using SQLAlchemy.
+These models represent the data structures (tables) in PostgreSQL database.
+For the MVP, models for:

+    - Person: id, name, birthdate, description, etc.
+    - Photo: id, filename, upload_date, description, location (latitude/longitude), date_taken, author, etc.

+  - **Backend Routes (./backend/routes.py)**:

+    Define API routes using Flask.
+These routes will handle HTTP requests (GET, POST, PUT, DELETE) for interacting with your data.
+For the MVP, routes for:

+    - Uploading photos (POST)
+    - Getting a list of photos (GET)
+    - Getting details for a specific photo (GET)
+    - Adding/editing person information (POST/PUT)
+    - Getting a list of people (GET)
+    - Getting details for a specific person (GET)

+  - **Backend Services (./backend/services.py)**:

+    Implement business logic related to photo and person management.
+This layer separates data handling from the API routes.
+Functions might include:

+    - upload_photo(photo_file, description, person_ids)
+    - get_photos(search_criteria)
+    - add_person(person_data)
+    - update_person(person_id, person_data)

+  - **Utilities (./backend/util.py)**:

+    Include utility functions.
+This could contain functions related to image processing (e.g., extracting EXIF data), data validation, or other helper functions.

+  - **./backend/app.py**:

+    This file initializes the Flask app and registers the routes and any middleware (e.g. CORS handling).

+2. **Frontend (./frontend directory)**

+   - **Components (./frontend/components directory)**:

+     Create reusable React components.
+Examples:

+     - PhotoCard: Displays a single photo with its description and associated people.
+     - PersonDetails: Shows details of a person (name, birthdate, deathdate, etc.)
+     - PhotoUpload: A form for uploading photos.
+     - FamilyTree: A component to render a simple family tree.
+(Consider using a library to visualize the family tree if you are not familiar with tree-like visualisations)
+     - SearchBar: Allows users to search photos.

+   - **Pages (./frontend/pages directory)**:

+     Define different pages (routes) in your React application.
+Examples:

+     - HomePage: The main landing page.
+     - GalleryPage: Shows the photo gallery.
+     - PersonPage: Shows details of a specific person.
+     - AddPersonPage: A form to add a new person.

+   - **Services (./frontend/services directory)**:

+     Implement functions to interact with the backend API (fetch data, send data).

+3. **Write Initial Tests:**

-2.  **Write Initial Tests:**
+4. **Write Initial Tests:**

+   - **Backend Tests:**

+     - Create unit tests for the backend services and routes.
+     - Use `pytest` for writing and running tests.
+     - Example test file structure:
+       ```
+       d:\familly-nexus\backend\tests\
+       ├── test_models.py
+       ├── test_routes.py
+       ├── test_services.py
+       └── ...
+       ```

+   - **Frontend Tests:**

-    - Create basic unit tests for the core modules.
+     - Create unit tests for the frontend components and services.
-    - (This will be clarified in Q&A)
+     - Use `@testing-library/react` for writing and running tests.
+     - Example test file structure:
+       ```
+       d:\familly-nexus\tests\frontend\
+       ├── test_components\
+       │   ├── PhotoCard.test.js
+       │   ├── PersonDetails.test.js
+       │   └── ...
+       ├── test_services\
+       │   ├── api.test.js
+       │   └── ...
+       └── ...
+       ```

+   - **Run Tests:**
+     - Ensure all tests pass before proceeding to the next phase.
+     - Use CI/CD pipeline to automate test execution on each commit.

-3.  **Document Setup:**
+5. **Document Setup:**

    - Add a description to your README.md file.
    - Consider adding a more in depth documentation like a "doc" folder.
    - Consider adding a wiki to your repository

-4.  **Review and Refine:**
+6. **Review and Refine:**
    - Review the initial setup and make any necessary adjustments.
    - Seek feedback from other developers (if applicable).